guanglan1118/guanglan1118/README.md

 ## Hi there 👋
-**I am currently transition to computational biology and machine learning**
+I am currently transitioning into **computational biology and machine learning**, building on my background in medical sciences and precision medicine.

 ## Education
 - **Doctor of Philosophy (PhD) in Medical Sciences**